hmuchalski/ochem1/CHEM128A-AY-25-26-Summer/standards-for-student-work.md

 ## Standards for Class Primers

-Class Primers are assignments completed before the class meeting.
-You get credit for completing the assignment before the deadline and for giving each item a good-faith effort to solve it correctly.

-- **Success** mark is given when the work is submitted by the deadline, and every item that is not marked "Optional" has a complete and good-faith response.
-- **Incomplete** mark is given when the work is not turned in on time, or there is at least one non-optional item left unanswered (even if accidental), or has a response indicating insufficient effort.
+Class Primers are about the process, not the outcome.
+I will not grade them, but I will review them for completeness and proof of effort.
+If you want to help me help you, add commentary to your Class Primers about what you found difficult, what you found easy, and what you found interesting.
+I will use this information to guide our in-class activities and discussions.
+A **Success** mark is given when the work is submitted by the deadline, and every item that is not marked "Optional" has a complete and good-faith response. **Incomplete** mark is given when the work is not turned in on time, or there is at least one non-optional item left unanswered (even if accidental), or has a response indicating insufficient effort.

+Some style and formatting specifications for Class Primers:

+- Write on paper, single-sided.
+- Write your name (Last Name, First Name) in the top right corner of the first page.
+- Label the problems clearly and organize your work in a way that makes it easy to navigate.
+- If you really want to learn, use a pen, not a pencil.
+If you make a mistake, realize your attempt at a problem is going nowhere, and want to start over, cross out your work and keep going.
+Better yet, write a comment on why you thought the approach was not going to be fruitful.
+You will learn from mistakes, but only if you have a record of them.

 > [!NOTE]
->
-> - Correct answers are not required on Class Primers; only a good-faith effort to answer all required items and timeliness are required.
+> Correct answers are not required on Class Primers; only a good-faith effort to answer all required items and timeliness are required.
 One of the reasons we do Class Primers is to surface any misconceptions or errors in thinking you might have at the start of a new topic so that we can work on them in class.
 Honest mistakes are welcome.
-> - Giving a response like "I don't know", "I don't understand", etc., will be treated as blank responses and will be marked as incomplete.
+Giving a response like "I don't know", "I don't understand", etc., will be treated as blank responses and will be marked as incomplete.

 ## Standards for Learning Targets

 Each Learning Target problem has its own set of criteria for success listed on the problem page.
 Your work will be marked *Master*, *Proficient*, or *Beginner* depending on the extent to which the work meets the stated criteria.

 - **Master** mark is given when each part of the problem has a response that is free from significant errors, has correct answers, a clear explanation, and includes molecular drawings that follow the conventions and style of organic chemistry visual language.
 Shows in Canvas as `2`.
-- **Proficient** mark is given when evidence of partial understanding of the concepts is shown from the work.
+- **Progressing** mark is given when evidence of partial understanding of the concepts is shown from the work.
 Either there is one or more significant errors, or an answer that appears with insufficient explanation.
 Shows in Canvas as `1`
 - **Beginner** mark is given when the problem has been attempted, but the solution contains multiple significant errors or is presented without sufficient explanation.
 Shows in Canvas as `0`

 > [!NOTE]
 > It is not enough to give the right answers.
 For many LT problems, you must also provide a commentary or an explanation for your choices.
-Your goal on an LT Problem is to provide sufficient evidence that you have mastered the concept in the problem.
+Your goal on an LT Problem is to provide sufficient evidence that you have mastered the process of solving the problem.
 It is not to your advantage to withhold any such evidence or expect that I will infer what you had in mind when you produced the solution.
 So provide clear chemical steps and a brief but clear English explanation to give sufficient evidence to warrant a **Master** mark.

 ## Standards for Integrated Problems